-The Championships Qualifying Exam (CCQE).
-For all age divisions, the rules are the same.
-The questions used are the same as well for each age division, though students are only ranked against other students in their same age division.
-The Exam has two separate version called Alpha and Beta.
+The Championships Qualifying Exam has two versions: Alpha and Beta.
+These are meant to be of comparable difficulty and on both versions, for all age divisions, the rules are the same.
+The questions used are the same as well for each age division, though students are only ranked against other students in their same age division off the version of the exam they are taking.

-Note that students qualify for the Canadian Championships by finishing in the top half of students in their age division who take their respective version of the CCQE at any given tournament site.
+1. Finishing in the top half of students in their age division who take their respective version of the CQE at any given tournament site.
 If there is an odd number of students, or if two students tie for the last spot, we “round up” so that 4 students out of 7 would qualify, for example, unless there was a tie for 4th place, in which case 5 (or more, if more than two students tied for 4th) would qualify.

 2. Students can also qualify by finishing in the top half throughout Canada among all students who take the CQE within their age division for any given exam.
 These median scores are calculated for Alpha and Beta Sets for all students who have taken an Exam by April 1.

 3. Any student who scores at the automatic qualifying level for the IGB World Championships – a score of at least 75 (if they are Varsity), 65 (if they are Junior Varsity), or 55 (if they are Middle School) – also qualifies for the IGB Canadian Championships.

 To qualify for the IGB World Championships off the Championships Qualifying Exam, students must finish either in the top 25% in their age division for the version of the Exam they are taking (either at their tournament site, or for all students across Canada by April 1 – in both case rounded up if there are ties and/or odd numbers of students).
 A minimum score of 30 is needed however from all students who qualify in this way.
 Or, students who obtain a score of at least 75 (if they are Varsity), 65 (if they are Junior Varsity), or 55 (if they are Middle School) also qualify regardless of where their score stacks up against other students from throughout Canada.